jsc329/ammonitorwiki/15-templates.md

 in the ‘frq.lim’ argument (essentially drawing a box around the signal).
 In the ‘select’ argument, we have input the “auto” option so that the template will be automatically created based on the time and frequency limits.
-Alternatively, the “cell” and “rectangle” options give the user finer control over the template.
+Alternatively, if desired, the “cell” and “rectangle” options give the user finer control over which portions of the signal should be included in the template.
 Next, the ‘score.cutoff’ argument identifies the threshold above which similar signals are detected.
 Below, we select a score.cutoff of 0.
 Lastly, we give the template a ‘name’, which will become this template’s unique templateID in the database.
 Several other arguments facilitate template customization that we have not covered here, including buffers, density point selection, and Fourier transform arguments window length (default 512), overlap (default 0), and window type (default “hanning”).
 We encourage users to spend some time with the template creation portion of the **monitoR** Quickstart Guide and helpfiles for `makeCorTemplate()` and `makeBinTemplate()`.

 ``` r
 # Create a template based on the first signal in the audio recording